CJR-UnB/prisma-generator-nestjs-crud/README.md

   output   = "../src"
 }
 ```
 In the provider field, write "prisma-generator-nestjs-crud".
-In output, put the path to the src folder.

-If the files already exist, they will not be overwritten.
+In output, put the path of the directory where you want the files to be generated.

 Run the command
 ```
 npx prisma generate
 ```
 That's it!
+The files will start to be generated, but if they already exist, they will not be overwritten.
+Now just import the generated modules in your app.module

 The generated services use the @cjr-unb/super-crud library to implement CRUD.
 You can find more information [here](https://github.com/CJR-UnB/nestjs-prisma-super-crud#readme).